shubham3886/news_api/README.md

 # news_api

-A new Flutter application. it is a news api.
+A new Flutter application. it is a news app.

 ## Language And Framework